botpress/botpress/docs/getting_started/trivia_deploying.md

 ## Configuring our app

 Your bot is now live at the URL that Heroku just gave you in the last command run.
-If you open that URL you'll notice that you are facing a login page.
+If you open that URL, you'll notice that you are facing a login page.
 The default password is `password`.
 You can change this password by setting the `BOTPRESS_PASSWORD` env variable:

 ```bash
 heroku config:set BOTPRESS_PASSWORD=hello123